jseverijn3k/collector/README.md

 ## BUGS

-* when adding Billy Joel - Greatest Hits Volume I and II -> only the tracks of the first disc are added
+* When adding Billy Joel - Greatest Hits Volume I and II -> only the tracks of the first disc are added

 ## Decisions